Glinek/picoEEPROM/readme.md

 ```

 # License
-This library is licensed under Cerative Commons CC BY 4.0
+This library is licensed under Cerative Commons CC BY 4.0 avaiable [here](license)

 **You are free to:**
 - Share — copy and redistribute the material in any medium or format for any purpose, even commercially.